fenghen360/HomBlocks/README.md

 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/best.png)<br/><br/>

-Here an example of the content of best_scheme.txt<br/>
+Here is an example of the content of best_scheme.txt<br/>

 ```bash
 Settings used